dialpad/dx-ios-clients/README.md

 ##### #5

-Locate a subdirectory named [`DialpadChatbot`](./chatbot-client-ios/DialpadChatbot) in the Finder.
+Locate the subdirectory named [`DialpadChatbot`](./chatbot-client-ios/DialpadChatbot) in the Finder.
 This subdirectory contains the `Swift` framework for the chatbot

 ##### #6